 - Sideways movie (2004) review: To its detriment, Alexander Payne’s crowd-pleasing road movie comedy-drama is much too eager to please crowds.
-To its advantage, Sideways features the refreshing presence of Virginia Madsen in top form.
+To its advantage, it features the refreshing presence of Virginia Madsen.

 Sideways movie review: Alexander Payne’s Central California Wine Country tour follows conventional path to male maturity

 With the 1999 Matthew Broderick-Reese Witherspoon star vehicle Election, Alexander Payne demonstrated a flair for satirical comedy the likes of which would have turned Billy Wilder arugula-green (with envy).
 With the 2002 Jack Nicholson star vehicle About Schmidt, Payne demonstrated that his comedy flair could go the way of Wilder’s in fluff like Sabrina and Love in the Afternoon: Bland, cutesy, phony.
-In his 2004 Sideways movie, the filmmaker has opted for the latter, safer route.
+In Sideways, the filmmaker has opted for the latter route.

 Middle-aged male babies

 A road movie about two middle-aged men on the difficult path to maturity, Sideways is problematic at its very core, i.e., the two lead characters – who should have been killed at birth – and the trip itself.

 The movie begins with divorced high-school teacher, writer-wannabe, and wine connoisseur Miles (Paul Giamatti) and former TV soap star turned TV commercial announcer Jack (Thomas Haden Church) going on a road trip from San Diego to Central California’s Wine Country.

 The duo’s wine-guzzling excursion is supposed to be Jack’s farewell to his much cherished bachelorhood, which will be over the following Saturday; that’s when he’ll be tying the knot with the wealthy Christine (Alysia Reiner).